KGCW: KJMH: The Hoth years

-Burlington Broadcast Company, which was owned by local businessman Steve Hoth, obtained a construction permit to build a new television station in Burlington in 1984.
+Burlington Broadcast Company, which was owned by local businessman Steve Hoth, obtained a construction permit for a new television station in Burlington in 1984.
 The station went unbuilt for three years.
-An intended November 1987 launch was scrapped because of weather-related delays in construction.
-KJMH—named for JoEllen M. Hoth, Steven's wife—began broadcasting on January 5, 1988.
+An intended November 1987 launch was scrapped because of equipment problems.
+KJMH—named for JoEllen M. Hoth, Steve's wife—began broadcasting on January 5, 1988.
 The station, airing a mix of independent station programming and (for a time) a local newscast, represented a $1 million investment.
 It broadcast with an effective radiated power of 200,000 watts from a transmitting facility at Roosevelt Avenue and Winegard Drive in Burlington, sufficient only to reach the Burlington area: Mount Pleasant sat on the edge of the contour, and cities such as Keokuk and Muscatine were outside of its signal range.

-Financial precarity was a major issue in the station's early history, despite becoming affiliated with Fox on July 31.
-In 1991, amid reports that the station's payroll checks were bouncing, the general manager resigned.
+Even though KJMH affiliated with Fox on July 31, 1988, financial precarity was a major issue in the station's early history.
+Amid reports that the station's payroll checks were bouncing, the general manager resigned in 1991.
 Two years later, in November 1993, Fox moved to strip KJMH of its affiliation.
-While Hoth hired a Chicago law firm to fight the disaffiliation in court, this was unsuccessful, and KJMH ceased airing Fox programming in May 1994.
+Hoth hired a Chicago law firm to fight the disaffiliation in court but was unsuccessful, and KJMH ceased airing Fox programming in May 1994.
 The station then aired programming from home shopping service ValueVision and Channel America, which had historically catered to low-power stations.

 In November 1994, Hoth announced the sale of 80 percent of the station to Kelley Broadcasting for $405,000; Kelley, a consortium of investors based in Texas, planned to affiliate KJMH with the forthcoming UPN network.
-Additionally, it was announced that the station would leave the air for four weeks for equipment installation and refurbishing Channel 26 did not return after the four-week period of silence, and financial questions continued to swirl.
+Additionally, it was announced that the station would leave the air for four to six weeks for equipment installation and refurbishing.
+Channel 26 did not return after the four-week period of silence, and financial questions continued to swirl.
 In February 1995, the law firm that had been hired to fight KJMH's disaffiliation sued for nonpayment.
 Hoth would later file bankruptcy for Burlington Broadcasting and a related company in October 1996; the then-former licensee of the station owed more than $444,000 against $38,000 in assets.